AngieC96/MasterThesis/documenti/MDP.md

 - the __<font color="00ADEF">state</font>__ is $s = (x_g, v_k, \{v\})$, where $x_g$ is the position of the fault, $v_k \in \mathcal C$ is the substation in which the technician is, and $\{v\}$ is the set of the still disconnected substations after the technician operates in the current substation $v_k$.
 We could also use the substation already reconnected, since they are complementary: given one of the two sets we can always retrieve the other.
 We have that the variable $x_g$ is **hidden**, while the variables $v_k$ and $\{v\}$ are **observable**, and we will also write $s=(x_g, o)$ where $o = (v_k, \{v\})$ is the observation.
   When the fault occurs the technician can be everywhere: at home if it is the middle of the night, at the company, be around, etc. So we introduce an extra "fake" substation, called substation $0$, that is the position of the technician when the fault occurs.
 So the **initial state** is always $s_0 = ( \, x_g, o_0= (0, \mathcal C) \, )$, thus we have $|x_g|=2N+1$ initial states, one for every possible position of the fault.
   Instead, the **terminal state** is of the form $s_t = (x_g, v_k, \varnothing)$, where we have that, if the fault is on a cable, $v_k$ will be one of the two substations at the ends of that faulty cable , so we would have two terminal states, while if the fault is in a substation, $v_k$ would be that exact substation, so the terminal state would be only one.
   So there is an initial cost which has a random component which depends on the position of the technician when the fault occurs.
 But what is important in our problem, based on how we are dealing with it, is the average cost, so we can think of doing an average with respect to all the possible distributions of the position of the technician, and this gives me a first average cost, which is the idea of the substation $0$.
 The substation $0$ represents the average position of the technician, so the associated cost to go to one random substation from this position.
 This is a rather brutal approximation of what happens in reality, but to make it more detailed we should introduce a spatial structure of the problem besides the graph representation.....
-Giving different costs to go from the substation $0$ to ever other substation introduces a kind of metric <!--[12:30 ???]-->
+Giving different costs to go from the substation $0$ to ever other substation introduces a kind of metric in a fake space <!--[12:30 ???]-->

 - the **<font color="00ADEF">observation</font>** is $o = (v_k, \{v\})$.
 We define the observable $o$ as a function of $s$:
   $$